-The world cultural heritage of Thang Long Imperial Citadel is a complex of relics associated with the history of formation and development of Hanoi Capital.
+The world cultural heritage of Thang Long Imperial Citadel is a complex of relics associated with the history of the formation and development of Hanoi Capital.
 After historical changes, which works of the ancient Thang Long Imperial Citadel are still preserved?

 Hanoi Flag Tower

-As one of the intact preserved relics in the World Heritage Site, Hanoi Flag Tower is a symbolic historical building of the capital Hanoi.
+As one of the intact preserved relics in the World Heritage Site, Hanoi Flag Tower is a symbolic historical building of the capital, Hanoi.

 Main Gate

-After historical ups and downs, the centuries-old gate of Thang Long citadel still retains its solidity and majesty.
+After centuries of ups and downs, the gate of the Thang Long citadel still retains its solidity and majesty.
+In 1999, behind the main gate, archaeologists excavated an 85.2 m² area to trace the ancient road.
+Today, this hole is left open for tourists to visit.

 Kinh Thien Palace